Can the devil bring physical harm or hardship upon the believers?

 So hardship can be a consequence of something we did, or it can also be a test from God.

 Here an important point must be made: It is not the authority of Satan to punish the human nor to test the human's faith or steadfastness.
 This test is an exclusive right that belongs to God alone.
 And since hardship and adversity are consequences of one of the above, we can conclude that for that reason too the devil is not able to, nor has the authority to, harm the human.

-The sole role of Satan on earth (him and his descendants the devils), is to whisper to us and invite us to commit sin, that is all they are authorised to do.
+The only authority that Satan and his army have over us humans is to to whisper to us and invite us to commit sin.

 5- To confirm this truth even further, God tells us in 4:78: